Men’s Health: Symptoms, Common Conditions, Tests and Treatment Options in the UK

 Erection problems

 Erectile dysfunction is one of the most common men’s health concerns in the UK.
 An occasional off day usually means very little.
 Persistent difficulty getting or keeping an erection is different.
-It can affect confidence, relationships and quality of life, but it can also sometimes point to a wider health problem.
+It can affect confidence, relationships and quality of life, but it can also sometimes point to a wider health issue.

 The NHS explains that erectile dysfunction is common and often treatable, and that persistent symptoms are worth discussing with a clinician.
 Read the NHS overview of erectile dysfunction.